The CONNECT Trial

 Mayo Clinic's Traumatic Brain Injury Model System Program is testing the extent to which partnership with local providers for TBI-related assessment and treatment is feasible, effective and satisfying for everyone involved.
 Assessment is also being done to provide TBI-specific education, consultation on management of common problems, and coordination of care to promote recovery and the return to work, school and family life.

 To that end, Mayo Clinic's TBI Model System Program is conducting this first-of-its-kind study in Minnesota, Iowa, North Dakota and South Dakota.
-Possible research subjects will be identified through collaboration with the health departments in Minnesota and Iowa, Sanford Health in North Dakota and Regional Health in South Dakota.
+Possible research subjects will be identified through collaboration with the health departments in Minnesota and Iowa, Altru Health System in North Dakota and Regional Health in South Dakota.

 The team is especially interested in learning more about the possible benefit of this approach for people who live in rural areas, the elderly and Native Americans, since these populations are at greater risk of traumatic brain injury and may be more isolated from specialized services.